The Green Pastures (film): Plot summary

-An elderly black woman reads from the Book of Genesis to a group of six young children in her house.
-She answers their questions about God and creation.
+An elderly black man reads from the Book of Genesis to a group of six young children in his house.
+He answers their questions about God and creation.

-One of the girls starts to visualise heaven...
+One of the girls starts to visualize heaven...

 We enter the pearly gates to an all-black heaven, with winged angels sitting on clouds.

 The Lord, Jehovah, appears dressed in a black double-breasted jacket.
 He is given a cup of custard to test.
 This inspires him to create "a whole mess of firmament".
 But the firmament is wet so he creates drainage and mountains to let the water gather in rivers and seas.
 He leaves Gabriel in charge and goes down to inspect his work.
 Just before leaving he creates "man".

-Adam appears next a tree (fully clothed).
+Adam appears (fully clothed) next to a tree.
 God walks up and says Adam needs a family.
 He creates Eve (fully clothed) and tells them to enjoy themselves, but forbids them from eating from one tree.

 Back in the old lady's house, she quizzes the children and they explain the story of Cain and Abel.

 In heaven Jehovah decides to visit earth again and finds a sassy young woman playing music and chastises her for doing this on a Sunday.
 She gives her name as Zeba.
 Her boyfriend Cain appears in a zoot suit and Jehovah leaves.
 He finds a circle of men kneeling and saying "praise the Lord", but they are playing dice, and he is shocked.
 He bemoans man's sinning.
 Then he meets a preacher, brother Noah, who invites him to dinner.
 Noah's wife is cooking chicken.
 Noah's knee twitches as it is going to rain.
 This gives Jehovah an idea... he will make it rain for 40 days and 40 nights.
 He tells Noah that he will destroy the world, but Noah must build a boat and place two of every animal on the boat... even the snakes.
 He also allows him one keg of liquor.
 He draws what to build and says he is to call it the Ark.

 The people laugh at Noah building the Ark.
 A scuffle starts in the crowd and Cain stabs Big Joe and kills him.
 Noah starts to load the ark as the rain starts.

 Back with old lady, she explains that everyone was drowned.